-(q) The partnership agreement provides that for each non-overlapping four quarter period that occurs after the first anniversary of the transaction, but before the fifth anniversary of the transaction, in which the dollar amount of Petro Adjusted Operating Surplus per Petro Unit equals or exceeds \$2.90.
+(r) The partnership agreement provides that for each non-overlapping four quarter period that occurs after the first anniversary of the transaction, but before the fifth anniversary of the transaction, in which the dollar amount of Petro Adjusted Operating Surplus per Petro Unit equals or exceeds \$2.90.
 Star Gas Partners will issue 303,000 senior subordinated units, pro rata, or 303,000 Class B common units, pro rata, if such issuance occurs after the end of the subordination period.
-These additional senior subordinated units, junior subordinated to the current holders of the senior subordinated units, junior subordinated units and the general partner units.
+These additional senior subordinated units will be issued to the current holders of the senior subordinated units, junior subordinated units and the general partner units.
 Star Gas Partners may not issue more than an aggregate of 909,000 senior subordinated units or Class B common units under this provision.
+In addition, Star Gas Partners has agreed to issue to the holders of Petro's 12 7/8% exchangeable preferred stock 175,000 senior subordinated units contingent upon Star Gas Partners earning \$2.40 per unit in distributable cash flow over four consecutive quarters during this period commencing on January 1, 2000 and ending on December 31, 2002.
 The issuance of these senior subordinated units will not generate any additional proceeds to Star Gas Partners.
 When these units are issued, an additional amount of goodwill will be recorded.
 Assuming 303,000 senior subordinated units are issued, the amount of goodwill to be recorded will be \$4.9 million.
 As a result, annual amortization expense would increase by \$0.2 million and would decrease net income per limited partner unit by \$0.01 per unit.
 If these senior subordinated units are issued and they are converted into Class B common units, the Class A common units would be diluted in terms of available cash to be used for payment of the quarterly distributions.